Chinese Grand Prix Betting Odds and Event Info

 Future Editions of the Chinese Grand Prix:

-The return of Shanghai to the F1 schedule suggests that Chinese GP will continue to be a part of future seasons, subject to contracts and global calendar considerations.
+The successful return of the Shanghai race suggests the Chinese Grand Prix will remain part of the Formula 1 calendar in future seasons, subject to ongoing calendar and contractual considerations.

 -